In the last episodes we talked about cadences and dominant chords.

-This particular example works particularly well because by going down from fifth to fifth, we follow the circle of fifth, neighbour tone to neigh tone, each chord being the dominant chord of the following chord.
+This particular example works particularly well because by going down from fifth to fifth, we follow the circle of fifth, adjacent scale to adjacent scale, each chord being the dominant chord of the following.

-So this is kind of the same technique than using dominant chords, but extended to several steps to reech a further tonality.
+So this is kind of the same technique than using dominant chords, but extended to several steps to reach a further tonality.
 This is like a series of authentic cadences.

-In the same way, a sequence of ascending fifth would be like a series of plagal cadences, each chord being the IVth degree of the next one.
+In the same way, if we chose to make a sequence with ascending fifths, it would be like a series of plagal cadences, because each chord would then be the IVth degree of the next one.